top of page

 The first week is about grounding.

-We practice English if needed.
-We ease into the chore schedule.
-We get to know one another.
-I learn what a volunteer is curious about, what their goals are, and what they’re hoping to explore.
+I learn what a volunteer is curious about, what their goals are, and what they hope to explore.

 Some people need time to settle.
 Others jump in immediately.
-Both are okay — as long as there is openness.

 What Changes by the End of a Stay

-Yes — their English is usually stronger.
+Yes, their English is usually stronger.

-Many volunteers say the same thing when they leave: “I want to come back.”
+Many volunteers say the same thing when they leave:

 And many do.

-Reunions happen.
-Conversations pick up where they left off.
 Thanks to Instagram, Facebook, and WhatsApp, we stay connected and watch people step into their lives around the world.

 Who Thrives in Volunteer Farming Programs — and Who Doesn’t

-They thrive because they want to thrive.
+They thrive because they want the experience and embrace it fully.

 What Volunteer Farming Programs Are Not